 The Office of the State Actuary, a department within the primary government of the State of Washington, issues a publicly available Other Post-Employment Benefits Actuarial Valuation Report.
-The Other Post-Employment Benefits Actuarial Valuation Report may be obtained by writing to: Office of the State Actuary, PO Box 40914, Olympia, Washington 98504 or it may be downloaded from the Office of the State Actuary website at http://osa.leg.wa.gov.
+The Other Post-Employment Benefits Actuarial Valuation Report.
+The State Actuary, PO Box 40914,

+Olympia, Washington 98504 or it may be downloaded from the Office of the State Actuary website at http://osa.leg.wa.gov.